tzler/server_side_psych/experiment_setup/mturk_demo/README.md

 });
 ```

-Here, `initialization():129` first checks whether there is a worker ID.
+When `initialization():129` is defined below, this function first checks whether there is a worker ID.
 This will only happen with two conditions are met: The participant is viewing this experiment on mturk _and_ they have "accepted the HIT" (i.e. have chosen to complete the experiment).
 If these conditions aren't met (e.g. someone hasn't accepted the HIT, or they're not on mturk), all the files are served to the participant with `serve_file()`.

-Of course there are more restrictive ways to do this (e.g. prevent participants from viewing even a _single trial_ before they've accepted the HIT), but we woudn't recommend those without substantially changing this experimental design.
-As is, restricting participants from seeing even a single trial doesn't give them a chance to see what the experiment is about, which---given mturk and requester's generally abusive labor practices---borders on unethical.
+_`ETHICAL NOTE`_ On mturk, you're not just a scientist, you're also an employer.
+People depend on this as a source of income: it's work.
+How you design your experiments should respect this fact.
+In this specific moment, that means that we do everything we can to let people know what the experiment (i.e. their working conditions) is going to be like.
+This let's them freely consent to participante.
+And so while we _could_ design the server to only show subjects example stimuli _after_ they have accepted the HIT (i.e. the first see the stimuli when they're in the experiment) this design can be coercive,[especially considering the balance of power between participants and experimentalists](https://www.theatlantic.com/business/archive/2018/01/amazon-mechanical-turk/551192/).
+We strongly discourage this approach.

-If the server detects an mturk worker ID, and it checks whether they have already performed this experiment `get_previous_participation():169`: this function searches within the given database and collection for any instance of this participants worker ID.
-If their worker ID is not found, they are again allowed to proceed.
-If their worker ID is found, `handle_duplicate():169` redirects the participant to a different page where they are informed why they won't be able to complete this HIT, reminded that they can reach out to the experimenter if they believe they have been brought here in error, and kindly instructed to "return the HIT" so that other participants can complete this experiment.
+If the server detects an mturk worker ID, it checks whether they have already performed this experiment using `get_previous_participation():169`.
+This function searches within the given database and collection for any instance of this participants worker ID.
+If their worker ID is not found, they are again allowed to proceed---that is, they are served all the files they request.
+If their worker ID is found, `handle_duplicate():169` redirects the participant to a different page.
+Here, they are informed why they won't be able to complete this HIT, reminded that they can reach out to the experimenter if they believe they have been brought here in error, and kindly instructed to "return the HIT" so that other participants can complete this experiment.

 ## Collecting and saving MTURK-related information across the experiment.